 Electric Meter

-The electricity meter records energy usage for billing purposes.
-Many London homes now use smart meters, allowing homeowners to monitor usage more efficiently.
+The electricity meter measures energy usage for billing purposes.
+Many London homes now use smart meters that provide real-time energy monitoring and improved efficiency tracking.

 Consumer Unit

-The consumer unit is effectively the control centre of the electrical system.
-Modern fuse boards contain protective devices that automatically disconnect faulty circuits when problems are detected.
+The consumer unit acts as the control centre of the installation.
+Modern fuse boards contain protective devices that automatically disconnect circuits if dangerous faults occur.

-Electrical cables distribute power throughout the property using dedicated circuits for lighting, sockets, cookers and heavy-load appliances.
+Electrical cables distribute power throughout the home using dedicated circuits for lighting, sockets, cookers, showers and larger appliances.

-Modern homes require significantly more power outlets than older properties were originally designed for.
-Proper socket positioning improves convenience while reducing dangerous extension lead usage.
+Modern households require significantly more power outlets than older homes were originally designed to handle.

 Consumer Units and Electrical Safety Protection